goromlagche/goromlagche.github.io/_pages/blog.md

 comments: true
 ---

 Most of the posts are technical, written mainly for my own reference.
-Collected throughout my day to day work.
+Collected throughout my day to day work, a running journal.
 Most of them are TILs, not long form blogs.

 I'd be happy if any of you find them useful too.